supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/bbox2poly/readme.md

 ### Settings

-- **classes** — Select classes to convert to polygons.
+- **classes_mapping** — Select classes to convert to polygons.
 If no classes are selected, all classes will be ignored.

 ❗ Selected classes will be replaced.
 If you want to keep them, use `Duplicate` layer first.